justinethier/cyclone/docs/Garbage-Collector.md

 ## Mark Buffers

 Mark buffers are used to hold gray objects instead of explicitly marking objects gray.
+These mark buffers consist of fixed-size pointer arrays that are increased in size as necessary using `realloc`.
 Each mutator has a reference to a mark buffer holding their gray objects.
 A last write variable is used to keep track of the buffer size.

 The collector updates the mutator's last read variable each time it marks an object from the mark buffer.
 Marking is finished when last read and last write are equal.
 The collector also maintains a single mark stack of objects that the collector has marked gray.

-These mark buffers consist of fixed-size pointer arrays that are increased in size as necessary using `realloc`.

-Finally, an object on the stack cannot be added to a mark buffer because the reference may become invalid before it can be processed by the collector.
+An object on the stack cannot be added to a mark buffer because the reference may become invalid before it can be processed by the collector.

 # Minor Collection

 Cyclone converts the original program to continuation passing style (CPS) and compiles it as a series of C functions that never return.
 At runtime each mutator periodically checks to see if its stack has exceeded a certain size.
 When this happens a minor GC is started and all live stack objects are copied to the heap.

-Root objects are "live" objects the collector uses to begin the tracing process.
+Root objects are live objects the collector uses to begin the tracing process.
 Cyclone's minor collector treats the following as roots:

 - The current continuation
 - Arguments to the current continuation